NexPlayer/iOS-SDK/properties.md

 typedef enum NXDRMDataType_ NXDRMDataType
 ```

-**See Also**

--  NXDRMDescrambler for more details.

 ### NXDRMType

-DRM types.

-These are returned by DRM descramblers to indicate at what stage the descrambling takes place.
+ DRM types that are returned by DRM descramblers to indicate at what stage the descrambling takes place.
 Not all DRM descrambling protocols support all types; see the individual descrambler protocol documentation for details.

 ```
 typedef enum NXDRMType_ NXDRMType